hackforla/website-redesign/app/index.md

     Can you design, write, or code?
 Are you an activist with an idea?
 You can help Los Angeles live up to its potential at Hack for LA.
 Everyone is welcome!
-  title: You can change LA for the better
+  title: You can change LA for the better!
 location:
   dek: >-
     We host weekly Hack Nights in Downtown Los Angeles and Santa Monica.
 We